GoogleCloudPlatform/anthos-config-management-samples/namespace-inheritance/README.md

   - The `eng-admin` rolebinding is created in namespaces under the `eng` [abstract namespace directory](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/how-to/namespace-scoped-objects#abstract-namespace-config) because it is inherited from `config/namespaces/eng/eng-rolebinding.yaml`.
-  - `mike-rolebinding` is created in the `analytics` namespace because of the config `config/namespaces/eng/analytics/mike-rolebinding.yaml`.
   - `bob-rolebinding` is created in the `gamestore` namespace because of the config `config/namespaces/eng/gamestore/bob-rolebinding.yaml`.